thenervelab/hippius-cli/readme.md

 # Hippius CLI
-A Rust-based Command-Line Interface (CLI) for managing Docker registries, compute resources, and storage on a Substrate/IPFS-based blockchain.
+A Rust-based Command-Line Interface (CLI) for managing Docker registries, compute resources, storage, and node operations on a Substrate/IPFS-based blockchain.

 ## Overview
 The `hippius-cli` tool provides a comprehensive set of commands for interacting with a decentralized infrastructure, including: